Interweave Yarn Fest Doubles Down on Weaving

 2. Sample a type of weaving that’s new to you.

 Whether you’d like an introductory class on weaving on a rigid-heddle loom from Susan E. Horton or want to explore tapestry weaving with Rebecca Mezoff (without the commitment of buying equipment), Yarn Fest offers a range of weaving classes for beginners and brave explorers alike.
-You can even try weaving with no loom in Triaxial Weaving with Sara Bixler.

 3. Sample something outside weaving.